We are upgrading our investment thesis on Magellan Midstream

 Oklahoma to Minnesota, and caters to the mid-continent region.

-of approximately 15 million barrels.
+capacity of approximately 18 million barrels.

 Marine Storage: This contains marine terminals that are spread

 along coastal waterways with a collective storage capacity of

 approximately 27 million barrels.

 In a major transaction, the partnership acquired its publicly